animedaisuki/Zombie-Apocalypse/README.md

 The input is given as a JSON object containing:

 - `gridSize`: The size of the grid world.
-zombie: The initial position of the first zombie.
+- `zombie`: The initial position of the first zombie.
-creatures: An array of creature positions.
+- `creatures`: An array of creature positions.
-commands: A string of movement commands for the zombie(s).
+- `commands`: A string of movement commands for the zombie(s).

 # **Output**
 The output will be displayed in the console, showing the positions of zombies and remaining creatures.